Daemanic/ST4017CMD/README.md

 **2. Sniffing Engine (scapy)**
 The code utilizes sniff() function to capture live packets being transmitted and recieved.
 It extracts the ``Source IP`` and ``Packet Size`` for every incoming transmission.
 The detection logic followed behind is:
-- Large Packet Alert: flags any packet over 1500 bytes.
+- Large Packet Alert: flags any packet over ``1500 bytes``.
-- Flood Detection: if the last 100 packets are indentical in size, the system identifies it as a potential automated DoS/Flood attack.
+- Flood Detection: if the last ``100 packets`` are indentical in size, the system identifies it as a potential automated DoS/Flood attack.

 **3. Universal Mitigation (pfctl, iptables, netsh)** According to the operation system (MacOS, Linux or Windows) it applies the corresponding firewall commad.
 Once a flood is detected, it adds a temporary rule to block all incoming traffic from attacker's IP address.